gymreklab/cse185-spring19/project_guidelines.md

 Other notes:
 * Lab reports should be turned in on Piazza.
 Please submit a PDF that is no more than 10 pages.
 * If you write your own scripts, please upload those along with your assignment.

+### Report scoring:
+Reports are worth 10% of your grade.
+They are scored out of 20 points:

+* 5pts: The report is well written, conforms to the guidelines above, and meets all the criteria
+* 5pts: The methods section is written clearly enough so that we could be able to reproduce your work.
+* 10pts: How close did you come to reproducing the results?
+If you couldn't, is there a good rationale for why not?

 ## Awards
 We will be giving out several awards for top projects!
 Each award is worth 2 points of extra credit.